Shih-Yu/Articles/Livepeer/WebTutorial1.md

 > For this tutorial, we can just select the `No, don't host media on import` option.

-- [ ] Then clikc on `Add URLs` button and player is created for our live streaming.
+- [ ] Then click on `Add URLs` button and player is created for our live streaming.

 ### Installing OBS